aiandds/sem4/README.md

 # sem4

-# all codes are just for education
+# all codes are just for education purpose only